demetriusford/threat-modeling/README.md

 - Decommission all unmaintained servers (this could potentially leak the service's infrastructure)

 **Q**: Does the WAF mitigate the XSS risk to any degree?
-**A**: A WAF can mitigate against *some* XSS attacks.
+**A**: A WAF can mitigate against *some* XSS injections.
 It's particularly effective against catching stored and reflective XSS.
-However, if an attacker found a stored DOM-based injection, the server would never receive the input from the browser, rendering server-side filters useless.
+However, a stored DOM-based XSS would never receive the input from the browser, rendering server-side filters useless.
 Likewise, many 0-day [disclosures](https://github.com/waf-bypass-maker/waf-community-bypasses/blob/main/payloads.twitter.csv) are made publicly available for security professionals

 **Q**: What other activities do you think may need to occur here?
 **A**: WAFs are a compensating control that need to be fine tuned to ensure they work effectively.
 With this in mind, here are some key recommendations: